bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

 - **Use native SQL queries**, not pulling data from **stored procedures or common table expressions (CTEs)**.
 - **Separate date and time**, if bound together.
 If any of your tables have columns that combine date and time, make sure that you separate them into distinct columns before importing them into Power BI.

-# IV.
+# IX.
 Resolve data import errors
 Common errors you might have:
 - **Query timeout expired**: config timespan
 - **Power BI Query Error: Timeout expired** = pulled too much data according to your organization’s policies =>  resolve by pulling fewer columns or rows from a single table, avoid using complex queries (group, aggregation, join, subquery, nested query) => implement them in Power BI